 In addition, many participants receive auditions for current Broadway productions, national tours, summer stock companies, Disney Entertainment, theme parks, industrials, and film and television projects.
 An alumni accomplishment list is located on this web site.
-To date, there have been 25 STAD alumi in 52 Broadway productions, and 33 alumni in 44 Off-Broadway productions.
+To date, there have been 30 STAD alumni in over 50 Broadway productions.
 This is a remarkable achievement for an undergraduate BA theatre program.

-Name some of the guest artists who have assisted with the Showcases
+Names of some of the guest artists who have assisted with the Showcases: